Skip to content

 Aspen, Colorado

-Nestled on Aspen Highlands, Cloud Nine Alpine Bistro welcomes all mid-mountain visitors to an intimate European inspired dining experience.
-The historic abode cabin milieu invites guests for lunch, dinner and après ski experiences.
-Interior renovations include expanding the dining room seating capacity, creating a private dining experience with sweeping views of the Maroon Bells and improving back-of-the house environment.
-Paying homage to Aspen’s rich alpine history, interiors are refurbished with wood paneling, robust alpine furniture and unique mountain memorabilia.
+Nestled on Aspen Highlands, Cloud Nine welcomes all mid-mountain visitors to an intimate European inspired dining experience.
+The historic pan abode cabin milieu invites guests for lunch, dinner and après ski experiences.
+Interior renovations include, all new finishes and seating, expanding the dining room seating capacity, creating a private dining experience with sweeping views of the Maroon Bells and improving back-of-the house environment.
+Paying homage to Aspen’s rich alpine history, interiors are warm and welcoming with wood paneling, robust alpine furniture and unique mountain memorabilia.

 Project Size